oddbird/oddsite/content/2017/04/11/usernames.rst

    (except perhaps on length or to avoid excessive whitespace).
    That gives users full flexibility to use their offline name (including in other writing systems), nickname, stage name, or even emoji.
-   It must be unique among all users to avoid confusion, but should be editable.
+   It should be unique among all users to avoid confusion, but should be editable.

 3. The **login**.